kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Lets start with a simple case, say you wan't a python script to adjust the objects location.

-Start by finding this setting in the interface ``Buttons Window -> Object -> Transform -> Location``
+Start by finding this setting in the interface ``Properties Window -> Object -> Transform -> Location``

 From the button you can right click and select **Online Python Reference**, this will link you to: http://www.blender.org/documentation/blender_python_api_2_64_6/bpy.types.Object.html#bpy.types.Object.location

-Being an API reference this link often gives little more information then the tooltip, though some of the pages include examples, normally at the top of the page.
+Being an API reference, this link often gives little more information then the tooltip, though some of the pages include examples (normally at the top of the page).

-At this point you may say *Now What!* - you know that you have to use ``.location`` and that its an array of 3 floats but you're still left wondering how to access this in a script.
+At this point you may say *Now what?* - you know that you have to use ``.location`` and that its an array of 3 floats but you're still left wondering how to access this in a script.

 So the next step is to find out where to access objects, go down to the bottom of the page to the **References** section, for objects there are many references, but one of the most common places to access objects is via the context.

 In this case there are a few entries - for general use the ``bpy.context.active_object`` is fine, most of the other object members depend on the current mode.
+(CB: GIVEN THE REFERENCES SECTION HAS 100 LINKS, HOW WOULD THE USER KNOW TO PICK bpy.context.active_object?
+ALSO, CAN YOU GIVE AN EXAMPLE OF DIFFERENT MODES?)

 So now we have enough information to find the location of the current object.